 Day 12: Saturday 15 February, Kumbhalgarh – Jodhpur

 This morning we travel by jeep to visit Kumbhalgarh Fort.
 Its location had always been Kumbhalgarh’s greatest advantage.
 Because it was virtually inaccessible in the 15th century, Rana Kumbha of Mewar built this great defensive fortress on a 3500-foot (1100-metre) high hill overlooking the approaches from Ajmer and Marwar.
-It is the second most important Mewar fortress after Chitor, providing a haven when that city was attacked.
+It is the second most important Mewar fortress after Chitor, providing a haven when the city was attacked.

 After exploring this magnificent fort, we have an early lunch before making the 240-kilometre journey to Jodhpur.
 (Overnight Jodhpur) BLD